 Observations have shown substantial changes in precipitation and temperature, which are impacting ecosystems in the region.
 Among the projected changes for the alpine region are:

-- Winter temperatures more than 3°C warmer are projected for the far future.
+- Summer and spring temperatures more than 3°C warmer are projected for the far future.

 - Reduced annual rainfall in the far future, mostly due to a 20 per cent decrease in spring.